lawmurray/Birch/DOCS.md

 The same implicit behaviour applies when a fiber calls a *function*---not itself a fiber---but that returns a fiber type.

+## Programs

+A program is a special function that is an entry point into Birch code from the command line.
+It cannot be called from other Birch code.
+Declare a program with:

+    program example(x:Boolean, y:Integer <- 0, message:String,
+        long_name:Real) {
+      // ...
+    }

+where `x`, `y`, `message`, and `long_name` are program options, with `y` given a default value of zero.
+A program has no return value.

+To call a program from the command line, use `birch`, followed by the program name, following by a list of program options:

+    birch example --message "Hello!" --long-name 10.0 -x true -y 10

+Program options may be given in any order but must be named.
+The name is usually prefixed with double-dash (`--`), but may be prefixed with single-dash (`-`) if the name is a single character.
+Whenever an underscore (`_`) appears in a name, it should be replaced with a dash (`-`), as in `long_name`/`--long-name` above.

+Program options may be of any type for which an assignment from type `String` has been declared.
+This includes all basic types.

 ## Operators

 Birch supports the most common arithmetic and logical operators found in other programming languages.